astronomyk/STA_2023_UE/0-FAQs_installing_python.md

 **What is the command line?**

-Answer: That black box with green text used by hackers and computer gurus
+Answer: That black box with green text used by hackers and computer nerds

-**How to I open the command line**
+**How to open the command line**

 Answer (Windows): Windows key.
 Type `cmd`.
 Hit enter.